Skip to main content

 Psychotherapy

-Our clinical psychologists provide ongoing psychotherapy, available in-person or via telehealth.
+Our clinical psychologists provide ongoing psychotherapy, available in-person at our Camberwell clinic.

-At Yarra Clinic, psychotherapy is offered through a psychodynamic approach, which focuses on understanding the deeper emotional patterns that shape thoughts, relationships, and behaviour.
+Our approach is psychodynamic, which means we focus on understanding the deeper emotional patterns that shape your thoughts, relationships, and behaviour.

 Psychodynamic therapy provides a reflective space to explore the experiences that contribute to distress.
 The aim is not only to reduce symptoms, but to develop greater self-awareness and the capacity for more fulfilling relationships and ways of living.